opensearch-project/documentation-website/_opensearch/supported-field-types/object.md

 Parameter | Description
 :--- | :---
 [`dynamic`](#dynamic-parameter) | Specifies if new fields can be dynamically added to this object.
 Valid values: `true`, `false`, and `strict`.
-Default is `true`.
+Default is true.
 `enabled` | A Boolean value that specifies if the JSON contents of the object should be parsed.
 If `enabled` is set to `false`, the object's contents are not indexed or searchable, but they are still retrievable from the _source field.
-Default is `true`.
+Default is true.
 `properties` | Fields of this object, which can be of any supported type.
-New properties can be dynamically added to this object if `dynamic` is set to `true`.
+New properties can be dynamically added to this object if `dynamic` is set to true.

 ### Dynamic parameter